Religious violence in Nigeria: Reactions

 A Truth Social post on November 1, 2025, by President Donald Trump announcing possible military action in Nigeria in response to alleged killings of Christians.

 In response to alleged killings of Christians, U.S. President Donald Trump announced on 1 November 2025 that he had directed the Department of Defense to "prepare for possible action" in Nigeria.
 Trump warned that if the situation persisted, the U.S. would "immediately stop all aid and assistance" and potentially "go into that now disgraced country".
 This instruction came one day after the U.S. government designated Nigeria as a "country of particular concern" (CPC) for alleged violations of religious freedom.
 U.S. Secretary of Defense Pete Hegseth confirmed the preparations, stating, "The Department of War is preparing for action".
 Hegseth added that if Nigeria does not protect its Christian citizens, the U.S. "will kill the Islamic Terrorists" involved.
-The Nigerian government refuted the accusations.
+The Nigerian government rejected the accusations.
 President Bola Tinubu stated that the security challenges affect people "across faiths and regions" and insisted the country practices religious tolerance.
 An advisor to the president, Daniel Bwala, said Nigeria would welcome US assistance but noted that Nigeria is a "sovereign country" and that the jihadists "had killed people from all faiths, or none".
 Nigeria's Ministry of Foreign Affairs also affirmed the country's commitment to tackling "violent extremism".
 The CPC designation had previously been applied by the Trump administration during its first term but was reversed by the Biden administration in 2021.
 Nigerian humanitarian lawyer Bulama Bukarti described the "Christian genocide" narrative as "dangerous" and "divisive," stating that it was being amplified by figures such as President Donald Trump.
 According to Bukarti, armed groups in Nigeria target both Muslims and Christians, bombing mosques and churches and attacking civilian locations indiscriminately.